morganwalkup/figma-godot-exporter/README.md

 <img width="232" alt="image" src="https://github.com/user-attachments/assets/d10d72c2-548a-4dc2-863d-aabdac7591d7" />

-This plugin exports a Figma project (or page) as a collection of Godot-ready assets.
+This plugin exports a Figma project (or page, or frame) as a collection of Godot-ready assets.

 These assets can be used alongside the [Godot Figma Importer](https://github.com/morganwalkup/godot-figma-importer) to create in-game UI.